When the Holidays Don’t Feel like “ The happiest time of the year.”

 If the holidays make you feel disconnected or behind, these reads might help you understand why:

-Everyone’s Moving Forward but Me — for the quiet ache of comparison and timelines that were never yours.
+Why Do I Feel Behind in Life? — for the quiet ache of comparison and timelines that were never yours

-Can Regression Therapy Help with Anxiety? — if this time of year makes your chest tight and your thoughts spin.
+Are You Healing or Just Numbing? — if this time of year makes your chest tight and your thoughts spin

 Each of these will meet you where you are — and help you trace what your body and emotions are trying to show you.